Araekiel/orion/README.md

 ## Prerequisites

 - Git is need to clone repository on your machine.
+- npm is needed to install packages.
-- Node.js and npm are needed to run the Orion.
+- Node.js is needed to run Orion.

 ### Ubuntu

-Installing git, Node.js and npm on your machine running Ubuntu:
+Install git, Node.js and npm on your machine running Ubuntu:

 ```
 $ sudo apt-get install git-core